 Technology is everywhere, intertwined in almost every part of our lives.
 It affects how we shop, socialize, connect, play, and most importantly, learn.
 Using technology in the classroom helps prepare students for future careers, encourages collaboration, and helps them stay engaged by giving them control over their own learning.

-The next start date for Curriculum & Instruction with Instructional Technology Leadership is Thursday, Jan 1.
+The next start date for Curriculum & Instruction with Instructional Technology Leadership is Monday, Aug 26.

 Curriculum & Instruction with ITL Courses

 EDUC 534 Empowering Teachers as Leaders3This course introduces the concept of teacher leadership and its value in the field of education today.
 This course will explore what it means to be a teacher leader in various environments, to be advocates for students, to participate meaningfully in school reform and/or renewal processes, and to articulate knowledge of content, pedagogy, and other teaching/learning.

 EDUC 531 Differentiation of Instruction to Improve Student Achievement3This course reviews theory-based differentiated models of instruction that will provide practitioners with a strong background in a variety of instructional modalities.
 In this course students will discover what is old and what is new.
 They will learn how to determine important differences in their students’ points of entry to their classroom and uncover implications for class management; for working with students and parents; and for creating fair and appropriate assessments.
 This course balances information with practical applications and includes material for teachers across grade levels, personal styles and philosophies of teaching.

 EDUC 501 Contemporary Thought in Education3This course provides an examination of the theoretical and philosophical bases for contemporary educational patterns; and current educational issues.
 Interests of the participants will determine the areas of application to private and public education.